SchlossLab/mikropml-snakemake-workflow/config/README.md

     defaults.
 You will have to set these if you wish to use an ML method from caret that we don't officially support.
-  - `paramspace_csv`: if you'd like to use a custom csv file to build the paramspace, specify the path to the csv file here.
+  - `paramspace_csv`: if you'd like to use a custom csv file to build the [paramspace](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#parameter-space-exploration) for `run_ml`, specify the path to the csv file here.
 If `None`, then the paramspace will be built based on the parameters in the configfile.
   - `exclude_param_keys`: keys in the configfile to exclude from the parameter space.
 All keys in the configfile not listed in `exclude_param_keys` will be